microsoft/botframework/README.md

 ### Microsoft Teams support (GA)
 - Microsoft Teams support | [docs][00] | [C# sample][00] | [JS sample][00] :: Bot Framework SDK v4.6 adds native support for building Teams bots so that you don't have to install Teams extensions.
 Teams allows users to bring bots into their channel or group chat conversations.
 By adding a bot to a team or chat, all users of the conversation can take advantage of the bot functionality right in the conversation.

+### Dynamics 365 Virtual Agent for Customer Service (??)
+Virtual Agent for Customer Service, built on the Microsoft Bot Framework, makes it easy to create bots that address common support issues.
+It removes the complexity of exposing teams to the nuances of conversational AI and the need to write complex code.
+It provides exceptional customer service with intelligent, adaptable virtual agents.

 ### Adaptive Dialog (Preview)
 - [Adaptive Dialog][47] | [docs][48] | [C# samples][49] :: Adaptive Dialogs enable developers to build conversations that can be dynamically changed as the conversation progresses.